scrum101/scrum101.github.io/glossary.md

 **Epic**: a very large user story that is eventually broken down into smaller stories; epics are often used as placeholders for new ideas that have not been thought out fully.
 There's nothing wrong with having an epic, as long as it is not high priority.

-**Estimation**: the process of agreeing on a size measurement for the stories in a product backlog.
+**Estimation**<a name="estimation"></a>: the process of agreeing on a size measurement for the stories in a product backlog.
 Done by the team, usually using Planning Poker.

 **Fibonacci Sequence**: the sequence of numbers where the next number is derived by adding together the previous two (1,2,3,5,8,13,20…) ; the sequence has the quality of each interval getting larger as the numbers increase; the sequence is often used for Story Points, simply because estimates are always less accurate when dealing with epics.